kalenwillits/Methuen/methuen-players-handbook/content/05-encounters/03-reactions.md

 ```
 Reaction: Interrupt
 Trigger: An actor within 5 spaces begins an action
-if: (1d20+self.speed) > target.speed
+if: (1d20+[Speed]) > [Target Speed]
-do: self.actionPoints -= 2
+do: [ActionPoints] -= 2
-then: Target's action is canceled, costs are still paid
+then: Target's action is canceled
 else: Target's action proceeds normally
 ```

-**Key Point**: Even if an action is canceled, the target usually still pays the costs (do component).
+**Note**: These examples use the "cost in do" pattern, meaning you only pay the reaction cost if the condition succeeds.
+This prevents wasting resources on failed reactions.

 ## Tracking Reactions